 We at Yubico always recommend having more than one YubiKey.
 This way, one key can be used as a primary key, and the other can be used as a spare.
-There are a few ways to register a spare key, and the process is different depending on if the service supports Yubico OTP and FIDO security protocols, or OATH-TOTP protocol.
+Please note that for security reasons, the firmware of our products does not allow stored secrets to be read, meaning it is not possible to “clone” or "duplicate" a YubiKey.
+In general, the process of creating a backup involves manually registering the spare key with all services the first is registered with.
+There are a few ways to register a spare key/backup, and the process is different depending on if the service supports Yubico OTP and FIDO security protocols, or OATH-TOTP protocol.

 To see which security protocols the services you use support, you can check our Works with YubiKey Catalog.